TrellixVulnTeam/swahilipython_SCMU/Doc/howto/functional.rst

         # do something for each line
         ...

-Sets can take their contents from an iterable and let you iterate over the set's elements::
+Sets can take their contents kutoka an iterable and let you iterate over the set's elements::

     S = {2, 3, 5, 7, 11, 13}